 To remove the filter, right-click on any column header once more and choose Filter > Reset.
 This will reset the filter and display all elements.

 Another way that you can filter and edit only some elements is via the steps below:

-1) Create a selection set of the elements that you want to filter based on2) Make sure the selection set of elements is selected in the drawing pane.
-Do this by going to the Selection Sets manager and double clicking on the selection set name.
-The elements in that selection set will highlight in red in your drawing pane by default unless you have changed the default selection set color.3) With the elements selected go to the FlexTable manager.
-Locate the element table you want to create a report for and right click on it then choose "Open On Selection".
+1) Create a selection set of the elements that you want to filter based on, or set up q query under View > Queries2) Select the elements in the drawing by going to the Selection Sets manager (or queries manager) and double clicking on the selection set name (or query name).
+The elements will highlight in red in your drawing pane by default unless you have changed the default selection color.3) With the elements selected open the FlexTable manager.
+Locate the desired element table, right click on it then choose "Open on Selection".
 This will open the FlexTable based on your selection in the drawing.
 4) If necessary use the edit icon at the top of the FlexTable to edit your columns so that you have all the information you need to report on.

 Similar to the Selection Set option, you can simply manually highlight elements in the drawing.
 Hold down the control button on your keyboard to select more than one item or use the selection tools located under the 'Edit' menu.
 You can then right click in the drawing pane and select Edit Group.
 The rest of the steps are the same as Option 2 above.
 This method can be less precise then using the other methods, but can be useful if you know which elements you want to change.

 When you have a FlexTable open, i.e. Junction FlexTable, you can now select the rows in the table based on the current selection.

 How can I edit my FlexTables?